ym-xu/DTAgent/tree/README.md

 - `page_idx` is preserved as-is from MinerU.
 - The adapter does not perform title disambiguation, TOC detection, caption pairing, or list nesting inference.
 - Unknown fields from MinerU are preserved untouched.
+ - Builder always renders all pages to images and shows a progress bar; GPT‑4o mode detection runs by default.
+ - For LLM features set `OPENAI_API_KEY` in the environment.

+LLM & Dependencies
+- Mode detection and logical page labeling use GPT‑4o; set `OPENAI_API_KEY` in the environment.
+- Qwen‑based paths were removed; GPT‑4o is the only LLM used here.

 Planned Next (Enhance Stage)
 - Heading/TOC detection, list nesting with stack, caption pairing (figure/table), equations and code blocks refinement.